otmohamedpccc/CIS-106-/lecturenotes/lecture6.md

 very limited text editor

 **VIM**
-Vi command line text ieditor is included in all POSIX compliant OS learning vi takes tgiome crucial for system administration not included in Ubuntu tin install - sudo apt install vim
+Vim command line text editor is included in all POSIX compliant OS learning vi takes tgiome crucial for system administration not included in Ubuntu tin install - sudo apt install vim

-**how to startn and quit vim** to start type: vim
+**how to start and quit vim**
+to start type: vim
 to exit - hit esc then type :qa! then press enter to exit - q<Enter> to exit